mlcommons/ck/README.md

 on any platform with any software stack using a common, simple and human-readable interface.

-CM is being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the [research community](https://www.youtube.com/watch?v=7zpeIVwICa4), Google, AMD, Neural Magic, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems, ACM and [other organizations and individual contributors](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md).
+CM is being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the [research community](https://www.youtube.com/watch?v=7zpeIVwICa4), Google, AMD, Neural Magic, OctoML, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems, ACM and [other organizations and individual contributors](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md).

 The goal is to help the community gradually convert all ad-hoc README files, papers, reports, Juputer notebooks and containers